Stronger Together – Calgary

-After more than two long years apart, we are thrilled to invite you to an invitation-only in-person reception, for an unforgettable evening celebrating your commitment to supporting the best in vision research.
+After more than three long years apart, we are delighted to come together in-person for an unforgettable evening of inspiring conversations with vision researchers.

-Reception: 6:30 p.m. to 8:30 p.m.
+Friday, May 5, 2023 from 6:30 p.m. to 8:30 p.m.

 About Our Speakers